 Chanco is a washed-curd, semi-hard cheese representing almost 50% of Chilean cheese consumption.
-It originates from the Chanco farm in Maule Region but today is produced all over south-central Chile.
+It originates from the Chanco farm in Maule Region but today is produced using raw full-fat milk all over south-central Chile.

 The cheese has a yellowish mass with irregular eyes scattered throughout the soft and smooth body.
-Made with raw full fat milk, this cheese is mild tasting, soft but firm enough to slice with reduced lactose content.
-Also, it melts beautifully.
-It can be compared to American Munster in taste and texture.
+This cheese is mild tasting, soft but firm enough to slice with reduced lactose content.
+It melts beautifully and can be compared to American Munster in taste and texture.